Deb-4cyber/Cybersecurity-Portfolio/README.md

 ---

-##  🔑 Repository Access
+##  🔑 Repository Access - Security & Compliance Notice

 > [!WARNING]
-> **Security & Compliance Notice:** *To prevent automated security flags and ensure compliance with Responsible Disclosure and Malicious Code policies, repositories containing exploit methodologies are maintained as Private.
+> *To prevent automated security flags and ensure compliance with Responsible Disclosure and Malicious Code policies, repositories containing exploit methodologies are maintained as Private.
 To audit my technical workflows, methodology, or lab results, please request a Secure Collaborator Invite.
 This ensures that security research remains in a controlled environment as per industry best practices.*

 ---